gitpod-io/gitpod-docs/src/release_notes/2019-02-15/february-2019.md

 ## GitHub Links

 You can now navigate to GitHub directly from the editor.
-The GitHub URL of any editor position or selection can be accessed with a right-click, and used e.g. in GitHub issues or Pull Request comments to reference interesting code locations.
+The GitHub URL of any editor position or selection can be accessed with a right-click, and used for example in GitHub issues or Pull Request comments to reference interesting code locations.

 ![GitHub Links](./img/github-navi.jpg)